awslabs/automated-security-helper/README.md

 OPTIONS:
         -v | --version           Prints version number.
-        -p | --preserve-report   Add timestamp to the final report file to avoid overriding it after multiple executions --source-dir             Path to the directory containing the code/files you wish to scan.
+        -p | --preserve-report   Add timestamp to the final report file to avoid overriding it after multiple executions -f | --finch             Use finch instead of docker to run the containerized tools.
+        --source-dir             Path to the directory containing the code/files you wish to scan.
 Defaults to $(pwd) --output-dir             Path to the directory that will contain the report of the scans.
 Defaults to $(pwd) --ext | -extension       Force a file extension to scan.
 Defaults to identify files automatically.